ASeeto/AlexSeeto/README.md

 # AlexSeeto.com

 This site serves as a web portfolio displaying all projects that I have been involved in and/or that I am currently working on.
-You will also find more information about me including my ambitions and interests.
+You will also find more information about me including my ambitions, interests, and a link to my personal blog.
 Please feel free to check it out and contact me for any work, comments, or questions.
-COMING SOON (EVENTUALLY): Personal Blog.

 ## Initial Setup